 Regular hiking and trekking effectively tones the muscles and improves their elasticity, particularly in the legs, glutes (buttocks), and the hips.
 As you work out, your bone density increases, this makes hiking great for those with arthritis and joint issues.

 As you make your way through nature, you learn to appreciate the simpler things in life.
 Connecting with the natural world allows you to connect with your inner peace as you experience nature’s healing powers.
 It allows you to empty your thoughts and think clearly and precisely.
 It also curbs mood swings and works as a natural antidepressant; people with mental health issues are often encouraged to take up trekking and hiking as a hobby.
 Plus a little fresh air never hurt anyone!
+If you have been experiencing any mental health issues, it’s equally important to speak with a professional.
+The licensed therapists at BetterHelp can help you strengthen your mental health, to increase the benefits of hiking outside.

 It builds on skills